robisim74/angular-library-starter/README.md

 #### Rollup or webpack
 No need to set up anything, just import it in your code.
 #### AoT compilation
-The library is compatible with AoT compilation, just import it in your code.
+The library is compatible with _AoT compilation_, just import it in your code.
 #### Plain JavaScript
 Include the `umd` bundle in your `index.html`:
 ```Html